FACTBOX-U.S. energy companies slash jobs as oil prices weaken

 budgets and lowered the number of rigs they planned to deploy this year.

-Schlumberger, the world's No.1 oilfield services provider, said earlier in July that

-the company expects little improvement in pricing levels in the near future.
+month that the company expects little improvement in pricing levels in the near

-total job cuts announced this year to 20,000, or about 15 percent of its workforce.
+bringing the total job cuts announced this year to 20,000, or about 15 percent of

 Oil producers have also cut thousands of jobs.

-company, said it would lay off 1,500 employees, or about 2 percent of its global
+would lay off 1,500 employees, or about 2 percent of its global work force.

 job cuts